Wild Rice Stuffing

 - Preheat oven to 400°F.

 - While squash is roasting, cook rice.
 Heat oil in a Dutch oven over medium-high heat.
-Add garlic, celery, onion and garlic to the pan; toss and add 1 teaspoons sea salt and 1/2 teaspoon black pepper.
+Add celery, onion and garlic to the pan; toss and add 1 teaspoon sea salt and ½ teaspoon black pepper.
 Sauté for about 10 minutes.
-Stir in wild rice, broth, 1 Tablespoons sage, 1 teaspoon thyme and bay leaf.
+Stir in wild rice, broth, 1 Tablespoon sage, 1 teaspoon thyme and bay leaf.
 Bring mixture to a boil.